lowleveldesign/debug-recipes/performance-counters/performance-counters.md

     > perfmon /sys /open "c:\temp\testdata.blg"

-REMARK: Remember to specify full path to the file in the `/open` switch, otherwise
+REMARK: Remember to specify full path to the file in the `/open` switch.

 ### Analyze performance data using relog and logparser ###